amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/_index.md

 ### Welcome!

 {{% notice warning %}}
-This workshop is WORK IN PROGRESS - DO NOT ATTEMPT TO FOLLOW THE INSTRUCTIONS, it will fail at some point.
+This workshop is a WORK IN PROGRESS - DO NOT ATTEMPT TO FOLLOW THE INSTRUCTIONS, it will fail at some point.
 Please send your comments and feedback on Twitter <a href="https://twitter.com/sebsto" target="_blank">@sebsto</a>
 {{% /notice %}}

 <p style='text-align: left;'>